Evangelical Lutheran Church in America: History

-Historically various Lutheran churches in the United States formed out of association of congregations formed related to national immigration waves.
+Various Lutheran church bodies in the United States formed resulting from immigration waves from various countries.
 For instance, members of the Lutheran Church in America (LCA) (centered in New York City, New York, and Philadelphia, Pennsylvania) were largely descendants of immigrants in the colonial and mid-19th century period.
 The American Lutheran Church (ALC), with headquarters in Minneapolis, Minnesota, was influenced by descendants of the waves of Scandinavian and German immigration to the Midwest in the late 19th and early 20th centuries.
+In their countries of origin, especially in Scandinavia and northern Germany, the Lutheran churches were the state churches.

-The Association of Evangelical Lutheran Churches (AELC) (which had earlier withdrawn from the Lutheran Church–Missouri Synod after 1975), was made up of many congregations through the lower Midwest.
-Over time, the national or ethnic identification by certain church associations lessened as descendants became more assimilated into general American society.
+As Lutherans emigrated to America, they initially saw themselves as part of these churches, though they lacked the same organization and formal status in the New World.
+Over time Lutherans formed church organizations in America.
+The Association of Evangelical Lutheran Churches (AELC), which withdrew from the LCMS in 1975, comprised many congregations throughout the lower Midwest.
+Over time, church associations' national or ethnic identification lessened as descendants assimilated into general American society.
 Members across organizations began to have more in common as areas of the country urbanized and more people made their livings in suburbs and cities, rather than in rural farming areas.
 The ALC and LCA were already the result of earlier mergers among associated congregations once related to ethnic immigrant groups.

-In 1970, a survey by Strommen et al. found that 79 percent of Lutheran Church in America clergy, 62 percent of American Lutheran Church clergy, and 58 percent of Lutheran Church Missouri Synod clergy surveyed agreed that "a merger of all Lutheran groups in the United States into one organization is desirable".
-Disagreements among various congregations in the 1970s resulted in many leaving the Lutheran Church–Missouri Synod after 1975, as it became dominated by theological and social conservatives.
-These dissidents churches formed the Association of Evangelical Lutheran Churches (AELC).
+In 1970, a survey by Strommen et al. found that 79% of Lutheran Church in America clergy, 62% of American Lutheran Church clergy, and 58% of Lutheran Church Missouri Synod clergy agreed that "a merger of all Lutheran groups in the United States into one organization is desirable".
+A group of congregations left the LCMS after 1975 as it became dominated by theological and social conservatives; they formed the Association of Evangelical Lutheran Churches (AELC).

-Following several years of discussions, the LCA, ALC, and AELC formally agreed in 1982 to unite.
-Implementing this agreement took longer: the new Evangelical Lutheran Church of America (ELCA) was effective on January 1, 1988, creating the largest Lutheran church body in the United States.
-The ALC and LCA had been formed by previous mergers.
+After several years of discussion, the LCA, ALC, and AELC formally agreed in 1982 to unite.
+Implementing this agreement took longer: the new Evangelical Lutheran Church of America (ELCA) was effective on January 1, 1988, creating the largest Lutheran church body in the U.S. The ALC and LCA had been formed by previous mergers.